NUBIC/surveyor/README.md

 # Dependencices

-Surveyor depends on Rails 2.3 and the SASS style sheet language, part of HAML (http://haml.hamptoncatlin.com/download).
-For running the test suite you will need rspec and have the rspec plugin installed in your application.
+Surveyor depends on Rails 3 and HAML (http://haml.hamptoncatlin.com/download).

-# Test Suite and Development
+# Test and Development

-To work on the plugin code (for enhancements, and bug fixes, etc...) fork this github project.
-Then clone the project under the vendor/plugins directory in a Rails app used only for development:
+To work on the plugin code clone git://github.com/yoon/base\_app\_for\_surveyor.git and follow the instructions in README.

 # Changes